pminina01/readthedocs/Environment-layout-renderer.md

 ##Parameters
 ###Rendering Options
 * **variable** - Name of the environment variable.
 Required.
+Examples: Path, TMP, USERPROFILE

+Remarks

+- To list all environment variables in your system: `Environment.GetEnvironmentVariables()` `
-For possible options, check the properties of the [Environment Class on MSDN](https://msdn.microsoft.com/en-us/library/system.environment(v=vs.110).aspx)
+- These are the environment variables, not the properties listed at  [Environment Class on MSDN](https://msdn.microsoft.com/en-us/library/system.environment(v=vs.110).aspx)